 ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I

-Edward Berger’s Oscar nominated film adaption (2022) of Erich Maria Remarque’s novel Im Westen Nichts Neues (1929), tell us about the downfall of the German “iron youth” deluded into war by twisted dreams of victory.
-With a storytelling contrasting illusion and reality, innocence and deception, joy and misery, humanity and brutality, a mosaic of beauty and monstrosity arises, making the war’s main toll clear: the final dissolution of the individual.
+Edward Berger’s Oscar winning film adaption of Erich Maria Remarque’s novel “All Quiet on the Western Front,” tells us about the downfall of the German “iron youth” deluded into war by twisted dreams of victory.
+Unfolding as a mosaic of beauty and monstrosity, the film makes the war’s mail toll clear: the final dissolution of the individual.

 Continue reading “ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I”

-Ten years ago, Svetlana Alexievich’s “Secondhand Time.
+Ten years ago, Svetlana Alexievich’s “Seconhand Time.
 The Last of the Soviets” came into being.
-In twenty stories, collected between 1991 and 2012, the author releases usually unheard voices of people from the former Soviet Union, reflecting on their own lives before and after perestroika.
-The question of how the regime managed to remodel its subjects into creatures of a perennial authoritarianism, infuses this work with urgent actuality in the current context.
+In twenty stories, collected between 1991 and 2012, people from the former Soviet Union reflect on their lives before and after perestroika.
+Their survival in a world of perennial authoritarianism is a central theme with fatal consequences in the current context.

 PARADISE Abdulrazak Gurnah’s East African World of Dreams, Nightmares, and Rude Awakenings

-The winner of the Nobel Prize in Literature 2021 takes us with his novel Paradise (1994) to a highly stratified East African society at the turn of the twentieth century.
-Against the backdrop of an increasingly pervasive European domination and surrounded by a breathtaking incommensurable landscape, a boy’s transition into adulthood is determined by complex power relations and the increasing awareness of being a stranger in his own country.
+The winner of the Nobel Prize in literature 2021 takes with his novel “Paradise” to a highly stratified East African society at the turn of the twentieth century.
+Against the backdrop of an increasingly pervasive European domination amidst a breathtaking landscape, a boy’s transition into adulthood is shaped by the increasing awareness of being a stranger in his own country.

 Continue reading “PARADISE Abdulrazak Gurnah’s East African World of Dreams, Nightmares, and Rude Awakenings”

-The concerns of Holocaust survivors identified as ‘displaced persons’ after World War II stays at the center of “Our Courage.
+The concerns of Holocaust survivors identified as “displaced persons” after World War II is the central topic of “Our Courage.
 Jews in Europe 1945-1948” at the Jewish Museum Frankfurt.
-For many of them, the recovery of the home, the family, and even the identity meant a fight against unsurmountable challenges: a “rebirth” into a world that was not always welcoming.
+For many of them, the recovery of the home, the family, and even the own identity meant a fight against unsurmountable challenges; it was a “rebirth” into a world that was not always welcoming.

-ARTISTIC AND INFORMATIVE 12 Amazing Coffee-Table Books for a Cozy Home!
+ARTISTIC AND INFORMATIVE 12 Amazing Coffee-Table Books for Exploring the World from Home

-Continue reading “ARTISTIC AND INFORMATIVE 12 Amazing Coffee-Table Books for a Cozy Home!”
+Continue reading “ARTISTIC AND INFORMATIVE 12 Amazing Coffee-Table Books for Exploring the World from Home”

-THE VALENTINO STYLE Basic Colors, Clear Silhouettes, Timeless Elegance
+EMBRACING THE VALENTINO STYLE Basic Colours, Clear Silhouettes, Timeless Elegance

-Valentino, the fashion designer who once fiercely said “I make dresses for women who actually wear them”, created timeless elegant femininity.
-Discover the brand’s 10 distinctive classics that remain emblematic until today.
+Valentino, the fashion designer who once fiercely said “I make dresses for women who actually wear them,” reinterpreted the concept of a timeless elegant femininity once and for all.
+Discover the brand’s ten emblematic classics and make of your look a recognizable Valentino sight.

-In the spirit of its brand founder, the fashion house Saint Laurent is committed to the sophisticated sense of style of the self-confident woman.
-These are the 12 essential elements of this iconic flair!
+In the spirit of its brand founder, the fashion house Saint Laurent is committed to the sophisticated sense of style that characterizes the urban self-confident elegant woman.
+These are the twelve brand essentials that will certainly make of Saint Laurent a must-have in your wardrobe!

 Established in 1985, Dolce & Gabbana coins today an emblematic fashion style that amalgamates Sicilian heritage with the sultry femininity of the Mediterranean woman.
 These are the brand’s unmistakable key essentials!

-Continue reading “DOLCE & GABBANA Sicilian Legacy and the Sensuality of the Mediterranean Soul”
+Continue reading “DOLCE & GABBANA 10 Unmistakable Brand Essentials that Mark the Sicilian Legacy of D&G”

 BAD TASTE, IRONY, AND BOLDNESS The Theme “Camp” at this Year’s Met Gala